Connect with others who understand.

 Lung Cancer Comorbidities and Finger Clubbing

-Some comorbidities of lung cancer are linked to clubbed fingers.
-Some of these other medical conditions include:
+Some comorbidities of lung cancer are linked to clubbed fingers, including:

 • Chronic lung infections, such as bronchiectasis or cystic fibrosis

-Finger clubbing can be a temporary or a long-term symptom depending on what’s causing it.
+Clubbing of the fingers can be a temporary or long-term symptom depending on what’s causing it.
 If it’s caused by a health condition, treating the condition may reverse the finger clubbing.
 If finger clubbing is the result of a chronic condition or cancer, clubbing may be long term or permanent.

 What Does Finger Clubbing Tell Your Health Care Provider?

-Clubbed fingers typically don’t require treatment, but it’s good to let your health care provider know if you develop this symptom since clubbed fingers can be connected to serious medical conditions.
+Clubbed fingers typically don’t require treatment, but it’s a good idea to let your health care provider know if you develop this symptom because clubbed fingers can be connected to serious medical conditions.

-If you notice a downward curve in your fingernails and swelling in your fingertips, notify your health care provider, who will physically examine your fingers.
-They may ask about other symptoms and order some blood and lab tests to diagnose or rule out health conditions that may be causing clubbed fingers.
+Changes you should tell your health provider about include a downward curve in your fingernails and swelling in your fingertips.
+After examining your fingers, your doctor may ask about other symptoms.
+They also may order some blood and lab tests to diagnose or rule out health conditions that may be causing clubbed fingers.

 Talk With Others Who Understand

 Do you have clubbed fingers related to lung cancer?
-Share in the comments below, or start a conversation by posting on your Activities page.
+Did they occur along with other lung cancer symptoms like chest pain or shortness of breath?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.